roflmuffin/CounterStrikeSharp/README.md

 ## Install
 Development builds are currently available through GitHub actions, you can download the latest build from [there](https://github.com/roflmuffin/CounterStrikeSharp/actions/workflows/cmake-single-platform.yml).

-Detailed installation instructions can be found at [INSTALL.md](INSTALL.md).
+Detailed installation instructions can be found in the [docs](https://docs.cssharp.dev/guides/getting-started/).

 ## What works?
 _(Note, these were features in the previous VSP.NET project, but have not been implemented yet in this project)_